dendory/CmdLineReddit/README.md

 CmdLineReddit
 =============

 This is a simple unofficial command line Reddit reader in Perl.
 It reads RSS feeds from Reddit.
-A compiled binary for Windows and Linux is available from my site http://dendory.net/?d=53e56eeb
+A compiled binary for Windows and Linux is available from the `bin` folder.

 Usage
 -----